Universal Algebraic Methods for Constraint Satisfaction Problems: CSP Applications

 \subsection{Instance size and tractability}

-We measure the computational complexity of an algorithm for solving instances of $\CSP(\mathfrak A)$ as a function of input size.
-In order to do this, and to say what it means for $\CSP(\mathfrak A)$ to be ``computationally tractable,'' we first need a definition of input size.
-In our case, this amounts to determining the number of bits required to completely specify an instance of the problem.
+The computational complexity of an algorithm for solving instances of a \csp is measured as a function of input size.
+Thus, in order to say what it means for $\CSP(\mathfrak A)$ to be ``computationally tractable,'' we need a definition of input size.
+This amounts to determining the number of bits required to completely specify an instance of the problem.
 In practice, an upper bound on the size is usually sufficient.

-Using the notation in Definition~\ref{def:csp} as a guide, we bound the size of an instance $\sI=\<\sV, \sA, \sS, \sR\>$ of $\CSP(\mathfrak A)$.
+Using the notation in Definition~\ref{def:csp} as a guide, we bound the size of an instance $\sI=\<\sV, \sA, \sC\>$ of $\CSP(\mathfrak A)$.
 Let $q=\max(\card{A_0},\, \card{A_1},\dots,\card{A_{n-1}})$, let $r$ be the maximum rank of an operation symbol in the similarity type, and $p$ the number of operation symbols.
 Then each member of the list $\sA$ requires at most $pq^r\log q$ bits to specify.
 Thus

 Similarly, each constraint scope $\sigma_j\colon \mm_j \to \nn$ can be encoded using $m_j\log n$ bits.
-Taking $m=\max(m_1,\dots,m_{J-1})$ we have
+Taking $m=\max(m_1,\dots,m_{J-1})$, we have

 Finally, the constraint relation $R_j$ requires at most $q^{m_j}\cdot m_j \cdot \log q$ bits.
-Thus
+Thus,